hashicorp/terraform-provider-aws/website/docs/r/codebuild_project.html.markdown

 `cache` supports the following:

 * `type` - (Optional) The type of storage that will be used for the AWS CodeBuild project cache.
 Valid values: `NO_CACHE` and `S3`.
 Defaults to `NO_CACHE`.
-* `location` - (Required when cache type is not `NO_CACHE`) The location where the AWS CodeBuild project stores cached resources.
+* `location` - (Required when cache type is `S3`) The location where the AWS CodeBuild project stores cached resources.
 For type `S3` the value must be a valid S3 bucket name/prefix.

 `environment` supports the following: